-The following is a powerful sermon about the book seen immediately below.
-It was preached Sunday, April 3, 2022, at Good Shepherd New York, a church we have tuned into for much of the pandemic.
-It combines superb worship music, excellent preaching, and joyful affirmation of the best of "orthodoxy" in the context of American Evangelicalism.
-It is inclusive, challenging, and spiritually nurturing.
+A powerful sermon was preached by the author of the book mentioned immediately below.
+It was preached Sunday, April 3, 2022, at Good Shepherd New York, a church we "joined" for much of the pandemic.

 We hear the story of Diana Oestreich's amazing conversion from waging war to waging peace, in the context of the Iraq War.
 Her sermon is great, and discusses also the current war in Ukraine.